JakeKhal/PhishingDetectionExtension/README.md

 ## 🚀 Running This Extension (Local Setup)
 1. Clone this repository.
+2. Populate API keys as instructed.
-2. Load this directory in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).
+3. Load the folder /PhishingDetection Extension content in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).
-3. Click the extension icon in the Chrome toolbar, then select the "PhishingDetectionExtension" extension.
+4. Click the extension icon in the Chrome toolbar, then select the "PhishingDetectionExtension" extension.
 It should then be accessible in extensions menu.